CrypterENC/Cybersecurity-Projects-based-on-Python/RKL/README.md

+# The code provided is for educational purposes and should not be used for any illegal activities.
+It is important to be aware of the potential consequences of any actions taken based on the code provided.
+Always use such code responsibly and with proper authorization.
+---
 # Key Logger Server
 This project is a simple key logger server that listens for keyboard data from clients and logs it to a file.

 ## Prerequisites